UseFedora/sagarlekar-todoable-api/README.md

 # todoable-api
 Interview Test - Ruby wrapper library for the http://todoable.teachable.tech/ API

-We use httparty for API calls and Rspec for testing.
-All API endpoint wrapper methods return the httparty response object, it has to be used accordingly.
+We use httparty for API calls and RSpec for testing.
+All API endpoint wrapper methods in `Todoable::TodoableApi` return the httparty response object, it has to be used accordingly.

 # TODO
 * Obtian new token on token expiration